rfielding/principia/README.md

 The point of talking to local ports is to:

 - keep services from having to track changes to participating dependents (remote endpoints)
-- keep services from needing a TLS config to speak to the other end, as all TLS is done transparently betwwen edges; similar to sshd port 0.0.0.0:22.
+- keep services from needing a TLS config to speak to the other end, as all TLS is done transparently between edges; similar to sshd port 0.0.0.0:22.
 - hide load balancing.  these ports are always up, and will send to an arbitrary service that meets the requirements.
 - Since everything tunnels over WebSockets, http authentication and authorization mechanisms can be used (JWT), even over protocols (such as mongo) that have no idea that http exists.
 - Use Spiffe certificates internally, but users never see it at all.